Rules of Rediacc

 Deployment

-rdc repo takeover <fork> -m <machine>) replaces the grand repo’s data with a fork’s data.
+rdc repo takeover --name <fork> -m <machine>) replaces the grand repo’s data with a fork’s data.
 The grand keeps its identity (GUID, networkId, domains, autostart, backup chain).
 Old production data is preserved as a backup fork.
 Use for: test upgrade on fork, verify, then takeover to production.
-Revert withrdc repo takeover <backup-fork> -m <machine>. - Proxy routes take ~3 seconds to become active after deploy.
+Revert withrdc repo takeover --name <backup-fork> -m <machine>. - Proxy routes take ~3 seconds to become active after deploy.
 The “Proxy is not running” warning during

 Common mistakes